As a backyard horse owner, I am “it.” Day in and day out, the only person who generally interacts with my horses is me.

 When I saw a ten-minute video made by Horse Class on the subject of horse problem solving, I knew it was something I would want to share on this blog.
 I know there are lots of us “do-it-yourselfers” who struggle with various aspects of horsemanship.

 Sometimes these struggles can seem insurmountable.
 They can keep us from enjoying our horses to the extent that we would like to.
 Limiting what we can do with them.
-Or even impact our safety.
+Or even impacting our safety.

 Of course, there are many positives about getting professional help through lessons, clinics or having our horses in full-time training.
 But all those things cost money.
 They can also be physically hard to access if you don’t have a horse trailer, live in a remote area or have an extremely busy schedule.